charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 ```

 * The clprolf compiler doesn't currently proceed clprolf semantic checks, nor these rules.
 And the framemworks haven't currently tools for checking this either.

+* There is the checking about the optional features for interface inheritance.
+There are precised in the concerned chapter.

 ### INSIGHTS ABOUT INHERITANCE AND clprolf